dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-trigger-an-animation-when-a-property-value-changes.md

 ---
-title: "How to: Trigger an Animation When a Property Value Changes" ms.date: "03/30/2017"
+title: "How to: Trigger an Animation When a Property Value Changes"
+description: Learn how to use a Trigger to start a Storyboard when a property value changes. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "animation [WPF], starting when property values change"